4 Must Visit Bookstores in Halifax

 Halifax is a small city situated in the corner of the North Atlantic.
 The town has an occupancy of 370,000.
-The city is a heaven to book readers with unique bookstores to buy books from.
+The city is a heaven for book readers, with unique bookstores to buy books from.

 Here is the list of the best bookstores in Halifax.